AC Troubleshooting Guide

-So, you’re having problems with your air filter.
+So, you’re having problems with your air conditioner.
 If only there was an expert in the air filter industry that could help out with that.
 Some sort of “filter king”, perhaps?

-Welcome to Filter King’s growing list of air filter troubleshooting guides.
+Welcome to Filter King’s growing list of AC troubleshooting guides.
 This is a weekly blog that focuses on common air filter issues, air filter maintenance, and air filter delivery.
-If you need an air filter, or advice about an air filter, you’ve come to the right place.
+If you need an air filter or advice about an air filter, you’ve come to the right place.

 What’s wrong with my air filter?

 Filters are pretty easy to service.
 Bottom line, you either clean them or replace them.
 End of story.

 Of course, the underlying causes of air filter issues can get pretty complicated.
 That’s where we come in – we’re an industry leader in air filters, so we have the solution to just about any problem you have.

 We also write about the types of air filters, the air filter business in general, and how you can improve the quality of the air in your house.